hoangduytran/blender-manual/manual/glossary/index.rst

    Cyclic
       Often referring to an object being circular.
 This term is often associated with :term:`Curve`.

+   Data-Block
+      Data-blocks are the named items in Blender that serve as the base unit of data in a blend file, and which can be linked into other blend files.
+Some examples of data-blocks are objects, materials, armatures, meshes, node-trees, and actions.

    Data User
       An existing Blender object, which is using its own data, or linked data (data owned and controlled by another Blender object).